sitedata/whmcs-client-password-changer/README.md

 # WHMCS Client Password Changer

-### Version 1.0.2 is now available
+### Version 1.0.3 is now available
-Cleaned up some code and added modal functionality to update passwords without leaving the current page.
+Made some modifications to the pagination helper

 ---